emelleme/health-training360/README.md

 NOTE: You'll have to add your own audio files for the experiment to work.

-## Exploring your own music in VR
+## Generating your own procedures for Health∞ Training360

-We hope this experiment inspires musicians and coders to explore their own music in VR.
-Here's a step-by-step guide to bringing your own music into VR, using the open-source code from the Inside Music experiment.
+We hope this experiment inspires doctors and other medical practitioners to build their own training programs in VR.
+Here's a step-by-step guide to bringing your own training experience into VR, using the open-source code from the Inside Music experiment.
 The application supports anywhere from 1-7 stems.

-### Preparing your stems
+### TODO: Outline steps for creating Training360 modules

 First, export the stems of your song as `wav` and so that they all line up at the beginning.
 Create a folder for your song in the `audio/stems` folder.
 For example our demo song is called 'drumming'.